mohammed-khamees/reading-notes401/DataModeling.md

 - _Data Model_
   Data model is a diagram that illustrates relationships and behaviors of different pieces of an application and how those pieces depend on one another

+#### SQL databases:

+**SQL** databases use structured query language (**SQL**) for defining and manipulating data.
+On one hand, this is extremely powerful: **SQL** is one of the most versatile and widely-used options available, making it a safe choice and especially great for complex queries.
+On the other hand, it can be restrictive. **SQL** requires that you use predefined schemas to determine the structure of your data before you work with it.
+In addition, all of your data must follow the same structure.
+This can require significant up-front preparation, and, as with Town A, it can mean that a change in the structure would be both difficult and disruptive to your whole system.

+#### NoSQL databases:

+**NoSQL** databases, on the other hand, have dynamic schemas for unstructured data, and data is stored in many ways: They can be column-oriented, document-oriented, graph-based or organized as a KeyValue store.
+This flexibility means that:

+- You can create documents without having to first define their structure
+- Each document can have its own unique structure
+- The syntax can vary from database to database, and
+- You can add fields as you go.

+**he five critical differences of SQL vs NoSQL:**

+1. **SQL** databases are relational, **NoSQL** are non-relational.
+2. **SQL** databases use structured query language and have a predefined schema. **NoSQL** databases have dynamic schemas for unstructured data.
+3. **SQL** databases are vertically scalable, **NoSQL** databases are horizontally scalable.
+4. **SQL** databases are table based, while **NoSQL** databases are document, key-value, graph or wide-column stores.
+5. **SQL** databases are better for multi-row transactions, **NoSQL** are better for unstructured data like documents or JSON.

 ### resources

 [TDD](https://www.guru99.com/test-driven-development.html)
 [OOP](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS)
 [CI](https://www.infoworld.com/article/3271126/what-is-cicd-continuous-integration-and-continuous-delivery-explained.html)